 Surely the lesson to take from the independent presses of the 70s is to use the technology available and become our own publishers, at least until traditional publishers start doing the right thing by writers – all writers.
 Many of us are already doing that.

 I began this article by saying that I’m an author with a novel about to be launched.
 It will be obvious by now that I’m self-published.
 Unlike the stereotype so often drawn in articles about independent authors, I did not spend years collecting rejections for As Long As She Lives and turn to self-publishing as a last resort.
-I chose to self-publish because, quite aside from whether they would accept my work, I knew from my little experience with authors and their agents that the royalty rates and conditions most publishing houses offer to most authors (first timers or mid-listers) are appalling.
+I chose to self-publish because, quite aside from whether they would accept my work, I knew, from my experience with authors and their agents when I worked in audio book publishing, that the royalty rates offered and the treatment of both author and their work at most publishing houses are far from fair.
 Gender imbalance isn’t the only inequity in the publishing industry.
 Take a look at the American Authors’ Guild’s new, if belated, Fair Contracts Initiative and the entanglement of Big Publishing with Author Solutions and ask yourself what it says about the respect the industry appears to have for the writers so desperate to be a part of it.

 For me self-publishing is about self-respect, not desperation, nor vanity.
 That same self-respect is what has driven me to take my time researching, writing and editing a novel I’m proud of and now, like an indie musician or film-maker, or anyone who starts their own business, I’m taking a risk.
 I’m putting my work out there to stand or fall on it’s own merits and getting on with producing the next one.
 I’m not naive, I know that reaching the reading public will be far more difficult without the inbuilt media that comes with a traditional publishing house but I’m in this for the long-tail and new opportunities are opening up every day.
 One of those opportunities may come from a publishing house that likes my work and offers a contract that is fair and respectful of the author’s contribution to a book, and I’m open in saying that would be my ideal.
 I’d love to be part of a publishing house and not have to take time from writing for production but I’m not willing to sign a contract which matches neither the true contribution of an author to the production of each book or to the profits of the multi-billion dollar industry that is publishing.